 A spinal cord injury is life changing for the whole family and each case is highly unique and personal.
 In some instances you may have limited mobility or you may be wholly confined to a wheelchair and in more extreme cases you may require assistance to breathe with a ventilator.

-Once your injury is stablised early intervention and rehabilitation is essential in spinal cord injury.
-At Shoosmiths we don't spare any effort to get you swift redress and, wherever possible, interim awards of compensation to deliver early practical support to help you regain independence and mobility.
+Once your injury is stabilised early intervention and rehabilitation is essential in spinal cord injury.
+At Shoosmiths we don't spare any effort to get you swift redress and, in personal injury cases, wherever possible, interim awards of compensation to deliver early practical support to help you regain independence and mobility.
 We can also help with buying a new or adapted home so that you can enjoy some degree of 'normal domestic life' as well as sourcing appropriate equipment and transport.

 It's important that you get and continue to receive help to regain independence after a spinal cord injury, so while state support continues to be eroded, we know that managing an award becomes even more important in order to give security and certainty about long-term support.